WHO WE ARE

 Philadelphia is her home base for business.
 She lives in rural Lancaster County where she can watch the corn grow from her kitchen window.

 Dr. Yang Wang, PhD, is an award-winning educator and researcher who earned his Ph.D.in Computer Science from Georgia State University.
-He is currently an Associate Professor at La Salle University with previous corporate experience as a Development Manager, Network Research Engineer, QA Engineer, and Cloud Engineer.
-His research interests and passions include a/synchronous online learning, gamification, networking, optimization, information security, and teaching the next generation.
+He is currently an Associate Professor and the Director of Graduate Programs in Artificial Intelligence, Cybersecurity, and Computer Information Science at La Salle University.
+He has previous corporate experience as a Development Manager, Network Research Engineer, QA Engineer, and Cloud Engineer.
+His research interests and passions include a/synchronous online learning, gamification, networking, optimization, information security, and most importantly, he has a passion for teaching the next generation.

-Dr. Stephen DiDonato, PhD, LPC, is an Associate Professor at Thomas Jefferson University College of Nursing, a psychologist and a licensed professional counselor who infused trauma-informed education across the curriculum in his previous role as Director of the Community & Trauma Counseling Program.
+Dr. Stephen DiDonato, PhD, LPC, is an Associate Professor and the Senior Director for Strategic Engagements & Innovation at Thomas Jefferson University College of Nursing, and a co-founder of the renowned Philadelphia Trauma Training Conference.
+He is a psychologist and a licensed professional counselor who infused trauma-informed education across the curriculum in his previous role as Director of the Community & Trauma Counseling Program.
 Clinically, Dr. DiDonato’s focus has been on children and families who have experienced the intersection and complexity of exposure to trauma and social injustice, resulting in a trauma-informed curriculum to certify foster care parents.

 OUR DESIGN ASSOCIATES